aaronmaturen/aaronmaturen.github.io/src/musings/post-8-implementing-pagination.md

 Our implementation includes several accessibility features:

 1. The paginator has an `aria-label` that describes its purpose
-2. Table headers use proper `scope="col"` attributes
+2. We've added `data-testid` attributes to key elements for better testing and automation
-3. The loading spinner provides visual feedback during page transitions
+3. The loading spinner provides visual feedback during page transitions with different states:
+   - Full-screen spinner when no data is available
+   - Smaller spinner at the bottom when changing pages with existing data
-4. Error messages are clearly displayed when issues occur
+4. Error messages are clearly displayed when issues occur with appropriate styling
+5. Proper color contrast in our UI elements using our branding colors

 These considerations ensure that our galactic database is usable by all beings across the universe, regardless of their abilities or the assistive technologies they might be using.
+The Ancient Order of Angular has always emphasized that accessibility is not an afterthought but a fundamental aspect of good application design.

 ## Testing Our Paginated Table